On Solving Reachability in Grid Digraphs using a Psuedoseparator: Pseudoseparators in a grid digraph

-For a vertex-induced subgraph $H$ of $\aux{G}$, an $f(h)$-$\psc$ is a subgraph $C$ of $H$ that has the property that, if we remove the vertices as well as all the edges which crosses one of the edges of $\psc$, the graph gets disconnected into small pieces.
+For an induced sub-digraph $H$ of $\aux{G}$, an $f(h)$-$\psc$ is a sub-digraph $C$ of $H$ that has the property that, if we remove the vertices as well as all the edges that cross one of the edges of the $\psc$, the digraph gets disconnected into small pieces.
 Moreover for every edge $e$ in $H$, if there exists distinct sets $U_1$ and $U_2$ in $\concom{\sep{H}{C}}$ such that one of the endpoints of $e$ is in $U_1$ and the other is in $U_2$, then there exists an edge $f$ in $C$ such that $e$ crosses $f$.
-Hence any path which connects two vertices in different components, must either contain a vertex of $C$ or must contain an edge that crosses an edge of $C$.
-We divide the graph using this $\psc$ and give an algorithm which recursively solves each subgraph and then combines their solution efficiently.
+Hence any path in $H$ that connects two vertices in different components of $H \diamond C$ must either contain a vertex of $C$ or must contain an edge that crosses an edge of $C$.
+We divide the digraph using this $\psc$ and give an algorithm that recursively solves each sub-digraph and then combines their solution efficiently.

-\subsection{Constructing a Pseudoseparator}
+\subsection{Constructing a pseudoseparator}

-We briefly comment on how to construct a $\psc$ of a vertex induced subgraph $H$ of $\aux{G}$.
-First, we pick a maximal subset of edges from $H$ so that no two edges cross (see Definition \ref{def:planar}).
+Before working out the details below, we briefly comment on how to construct a $\psc$ of an induced sub-digraph $H$ of $\aux{G}$.
+Ideally, we would have liked to have a set of cycles of $H$ such that the surfaces obtained by cutting along these cycles have a bounded number of vertices on it.
+However, such cycles might not exist.
+We instead pick a maximal subset of edges from $H$ so that no two edges cross (see \expref{Definition}{def:planar} and \expref{Lemma}{lem:planarG}).
 Then we triangulate the resulting graph.
-This can be done in logspace.
-Next, we use Imai et al.'s algorithm to find a separator of the triangulated graph.
-Call the triangulated graph as $\trplanar{H}$ and the separator vertices as $S$.
-The vertex set of $\psc$ of $H$ will contain all the vertices of $S$ and four additional vertices for each edge of $\trplanar{H}[S]$ that is not present in $H$.
-The edge set of $\psc$ of $H$ will contain all the edges of $H$ which are also in $\trplanar{H}[S]$ and four additional edges for each edge of $\trplanar{H}[S]$ that is not present in $H$.
+We show that this triangulated graph has the required cycles and can be found using Imai et al.'s separator algorithm.
+Call the triangulated graph $\trplanar{H}$ and the separator vertices as $S$.
+Since the cycles might have triangulated edges, we will add at most a constant number of vertices and edges from $H$ to \emph{shield} these triangulated edges.
+The vertex set of $\psc$ of $H$ will thus contain all the vertices of $S$ and at most four additional vertices for each edge of $\trplanar{H}[S]$ that is not in $H$.
+The edge set of $\psc$ of $H$ will contain all the edges of $H$ which are also in $\trplanar{H}[S]$ and at most four additional edges for each edge of $\trplanar{H}[S]$ that is not in $H$.